cryostatio/cryostat-legacy/COMMANDS.md

     ###### usage
     `list-saved`
     ###### synopsis
-    Lists saved recordings in persistent storage attached to `container-jfr`.
+    Lists saved recordings in persistent storage attached to `cryostat`.
     #### see also
     [`list`](#list)